HoldenVH/FinalProjAPCS2/README.md

 Project Idea: A rendition of the puzzle game Osmos in Processing

+Instructions:

+-Open one of the .pde files in Processing 3 and run

 Features:

 - Controllable cell that bounces off walls and accelerates/decelerates

 - Player and enemies which can absorb each other

-- Sprites from the actual game
+- Sprites from the actual game which update based on gameplay

 Bugs:

-- Cell sprites look incorrect when the cell has a large size, and doesn't fix itself when the cell shrinks.
+- None right now (we think)

 Development Log:

 5/31:

 -Started coding, made class files